cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **1.6.3**
 - Update the mod to handle TILER2 helpers differently to avoid unloaded things on game start.
-- Vastly improve the code by removing bandaid solutions.
+- Vastly improve the code by removing band-aid solutions.
 - Option syncing should be faster now as well as Aurelionite management.
 - Emergency Drone vanilla patch is now separated from the usual hooks.